nvmwill/nexmo-developer/_documentation/en/messages/overview.md

 * ✅ = Supported.
 * ❌ = Supported by the channel, but not by Vonage.
 * n/a = Not supported by the channel.

+**Notes:**

+1. MMS text supported as an optional caption in other message types (e.g. Image, Audio, Video).
+2. MMS Video and Audio supported for 10DLC (10 Digit Long Codes) and TFN (Toll-Free Numbers).
+3. MMS Files support `.vcf` (vCard) files only.
+Files supported on 10DLC and SC (Short Codes) numbers.

 ### Additional v1 Features